vinyldns/vinyldns/modules/docs/src/main/mdoc/operator/config-portal.md

     # The Graph API user attribute to match against VinylDNS usernames
     # Default: "onPremisesSamAccountName"
     username-attribute = "onPremisesSamAccountName"

+    # Optional.
+When set, disabled accounts whose "employeeType" equals this value
+    # are treated as service accounts and are NOT locked, since service accounts are
+    # commonly disabled for interactive sign-in while still in active use.
+Leave unset
+    # to lock every disabled account (default behavior).
+    # service-account-employee-type = "S"
   }
 }
 ```